DMikaia/advice-generator/README.md

 ### What I learned

-I learned how to fetch an API and some JSON basics, example of code below
+I learned how to fetch an API and some JSON basics, example of code below:

 ```js
 const url = "https://api.example.com/data";